Pfern/OSODOS/docs/SEMANTICS/README.md

 Useful ontologies and controlled vocabularies
 ---------------------------------------------
-Many databases have started to adopt terms from ontologies to annotate records with.
+Many databases have started to adopt terms from ontologies with which to annotate records.
 We have already seen how databases with species occurrences such as [GBIF](http://www.gbif.org/occurrence) uses [DarwinCore](http://rs.tdwg.org/dwc) terms.
 Likewise, GenBank uses the [Sequence Ontology](http://www.sequenceontology.org/) as the terminology for sequence features